 Our main tools for mitigating climate risk are transparency in our climate disclosure, assessing and managing physical risks, as well as adherence to carbon targets and reducing our impact on the environment.
 By reducing our emissions and introducing a Climate Action Plan, we mitigate our impact and enhance our resilience to these risks.

 Looking ahead, climate change remains a source of risk but also opportunity.
 The energy transition and development of renewable energy sources bring decarbonisation potential, as well as opening up prospects for non-ferrous metals markets (namely in technology sectors).
 We are, therefore, continually expanding the resource base of our operating projects, along with considering new projects for the development of copper deposits.
-Our copper reserves and resources in Kazakhstan are concentrated in Varvara hub and the Baksy property (in which Solidcore increased its interest to 75% in 2023).
-In the long term, we expect a significant increase in demand for this metal to underpin capacities of renewable energy sources and energy storage systems, and are reviewing options for expanding our copper production.
+Our copper reserves and resources in Kazakhstan are concentrated in

-For more information on our climate risk mitigation and adaptation strategy, please see our Integrated Reports.
+For more information on our climate risk mitigation and adaptation strategy, please see our

 To align capital with the company’s strategy and strong ESG performance, and source our Climate Action Plan, the Group has been actively using the sustainability-linked financial instruments such as green loans and ESG-linked loans to fund its green projects, including renewable energy projects, mobile fleet modernization, waste and water management.